Be a college student this summer.

 Residency: Homewood Campus (Residential or Commuter)

-- A submitted online application, with payment of the nonrefundable application fee.
+- A submitted online application, with payment of the non-refundable application fee of $85.